 For more information on food poisoning and food safety, see the resources listed in this FindLaw article.

 If you eat contaminated food at a restaurant and get sick as a result, you need medical help and then legal help.
-Talk to an experienced personal injury attorney in your area who will review your case for free and can help you decide what to do next.
+Talk to a local products liability attorney who will and can help you decide what to do next.

 Contact a qualified product liability attorney to make sure your rights are protected.